Frequent Signs Of Diabetes In Toddlers

 Type 2 is the more common form of diabetes, and it accounts for approximately 90% to 95% of cases.
 Type 2 is what people usually think about when they imagine diabetes.
 In type 2 diabetes, a person’s pancreas may not make enough insulin, or their cells may be resistant to insulin (insulin resistance), which means that sugar cannot enter the person’s cells.

-Below are some of symptoms to look out for if you suspect your child may have type 1 diabetes:
+Below are some of the symptoms of type 1 diabetes.
+Looking out for these signs could be important if you suspect your child may have type 1 diabetes:

 • Increased thirst.
 If your child is unusually thirsty or always talks about being thirsty despite being hydrated, it could be a sign of diabetes.
 Excess sugar can remove fluid from their tissues, leading to increased thirst.